code-review-checklists/java-concurrency/README.md

 collection such as `HashMap` or `ArrayList` **iterated outside of a critical section**, while it may be modified concurrently?
 This could happen by accident when an `Iterable`, `Iterator` or `Stream` over a collection is returned from a method of a thread-safe class, even though the iterator or stream is created within a critical section.
-Returning unmodifiable collection views like `Collections.unmodifiableList()` from getters wrapping collection fields that may be modified concurrently is subject to the same problem.
+Note that returning unmodifiable collection views like `Collections.unmodifiableList()` from getters wrapping collection fields that may be modified concurrently doesn't solve this problem.
 If the collection is relatively small, it should be copied entirely, or a copy-on-write collection (see [Sc.3](#non-blocking-collections)) should be used instead of a non-thread-safe collection.

 Like the previous item, this one applies to growing ArrayLists too.

+This item applies even to synchronized collections: see [RC.10](#synchronized-collection-iter) for details.

 <a name="concurrent-mutation-race"></a>
 [#](#concurrent-mutation-race) RC.4.
 Generalization of the previous item: aren’t **non-trivial